Quarter (unit)

 The quarter (lit. "one-fourth") was used as the name of several distinct English units based on ¼ sizes of some base unit.

-The "quarter of London" mentioned by Magna Carta as the national standard measure for wine, ale, and grain (Note: 9 Henry III c.
+The "quarter of London" (quarterium Londoniense) mentioned by Magna Carta as the national standard measure for wine, ale, and grain (Note: 9 Henry III c.
 25 (1225).) was ¼ ton or tun.
 It continued to be used, e.g. to regulate the prices of bread.
 This quarter was a unit of 8 bushels of 8 gallons each, understood at the time as a measure of both weight and volume: the grain gallon or half-peck was composed of 76,800 (Tower) grains weight; the ale gallon was composed of the ale filling an equivalent container; and the wine gallon was composed of the wine weighing an equivalent amount to a full gallon of grain.

 Length

 In measures of length, the quarter (qr.) was ¼ of a yard, formerly an important measure in the cloth trade.
 3 qr. was a Flemish ell, 4 quarters were a yard, 5 qr. was an (English) ell, and 6 qr. was an aune or French ell.
 Each quarter was made up of 4 nails.
 Its metric equivalent was formerly reckoned as about 0.228596 m, but the International Yard and Pound Agreement set it as 0.2286 exactly in 1959.
 (Note: Although not enacted in the United Kingdom until 1963.)